 Applicants may also be invited to attend an interview.

-Please apply for this course via UCAS.
+Please apply for this course via UCAS as an undergraduate.

 For detailed information about studying this course at UCLan, please see the course handbook for your year of entry:

 For information on possible changes to course information, see our Essential and Important Course Information.

 *Tuition Fees are per year unless otherwise stated.

 For 2018/19 fees please refer to our fees page.